padillla/padillla.github.io/about/index.md

 include, computer science, sociology and others.

-Currently working as an Systems technician at [Transperfect](http://www.transperfect.com/).
+Currently working as a Systems technician and 3D printer technician in my own small shop.

 I like to be constanly learning.
 Since I was a kid my passion is deconstruct and rebuild things from scratch.
 Usually leaving some screws out.
 I used to explode dead electronic cards for the mayhem and the toxic smoke they produce, just for the fun of wearing gasmasks.